Louisiana Center Addressing Substance Use (LaCASU)

 The standard surveys offered by the Core Institute quantify and document college students’ attitudes, perceptions, and opinions about alcohol and drugs.
 The surveys also measure behaviors of actual AOD use and the consequences of use.
 The target audiences of the products and services offered by the Core project are college presidents, administrators, counselors, and others involved in student life and the quality of the college campus environment.
 To date, the Core Alcohol and Drug Survey has the largest database on alcohol and other drug use at post-secondary educational institutions.
 More information about the Core Alcohol and Drug Survey can be found here.

-The 2023 Louisiana Consortium will conduct its seventh administration of the Core Alcohol and Drug Survey from January 25 – February 8, 2023.
-Forms necessary to complete the administration process can be found below.
+The 2025 Louisiana Consortium will conduct its 10th administration of the Core Alcohol and Drug Survey from January 27 – February 7, 2025.
+The forms necessary to complete the administration process can be found below.

 Core Survey – Long Form